Table of Contents

 Our latest Windows software for the CableEye® PC-based cable tester makes it easier than ever to test, document, and label cables of all kinds.
 The familiar Windows interface lets users measure a cable in less than one second, view a graphic wiring display of the cable's schematic, add descriptive notes, and save cable data in a searchable database for future reference.

-CableEye's unique, patented software makes it the only cable tester available that can generate color cable wiring graphics automatically from continuity measurements, easily showing the location of faults.
-Publication-quality wiring schematics produced on a laser printer may be used for documentation, bid submissions, and quality-control reports, greatly assisting ISO9000-certified companies.
+The unique, patented CableEye software makes it the only cable tester available that can generate live, dynamic color cable wiring graphics automatically from continuity measurements, easily showing the location of faults.
+Publication-quality wiring schematics may be used for documentation, bid submissions, and quality-control reports, greatly assisting ISO9000-certified companies.

 The software may be set up for automatic operation by unskilled operators.
 By pressing one button or scanning a bar code, the operator will trigger a sequence that checks a cable, prints a serialized label, outputs documentation, and logs the test result to a batch record on disk.
 The test time, error rate, operator name, and average time to test are also stored.
 This ensures repeatable, traceable testing.